Auto-Compressing Networks: ACNs generalize better

 While ACNs demonstrate effective parameter reduction through architectural compression, a key question remains: do these compressed representations offer additional benefits beyond parameter efficiency?
 In this section, we investigate whether the concentrated information in ACNs' early layers leads to improved generalization capabilities compared to traditional residual architectures.
-Specifically, we explore two critical aspects of generalization: robustness to input noise and performance in low-data regimes.
+Specifically, we explore robustness to input noise as a proxy for generalization.
+Moreover, we compare the inherent auto-compression of ACNs—achieved through architectural design—to recent regularization-based methods that rely on externally imposed intermediate losses.